Non-Rutgers Study Abroad Programs

 For information about Study Abroad credit transfer, registration, and transcripts please visit the Academics section of our website.

 The program itinerary includes several group excursions, designed to enhance student learning about Chinese history, culture, and contemporary society.
 Cultural highlights of the program will include visits to the Forbidden City and the Great Wall, as well as a traditional Beijing Duck dinner.

 Accommodations and Meals

-During the first half of the program, students will be housed at the Beijing Friendship Hotel.
-Students who opt for the additional Service Learning component will be housed at the Beijing Jingshi Hotel on the campus of Beijing Normal University.
-Meals will be taken as a group at the hotel and at local restaurants.
+Students will be housed at the Beijing Friendship Hotel.
+Two meals each day will be taken as a group at the hotel and at local restaurants.

-For more information about the Program Cost and additional Non-Billable Expenses please download and review the China: Social Welfare Systems Expenses Worksheet.
+For more information about the Program Cost and additional Non-Billable Expenses for this program from 2016, please view the program budget sheet.

 For more information about Finances, including information about financial aid and tuition remission, please visit the Finances section of our website.

 As part of your preparation to apply for this study abroad program, please familiarize yourself with the Rutgers study abroad withdrawal policy.